Winter Driving Preparedness

 - Keep a safe distance of at least five seconds behind other vehicles and trucks that are plowing the road.

 - When driving on ice and snow, do not use cruise control and avoid abrupt steering maneuvers.
-When merging into traffic, take it slow.
-Sudden movements can cause your vehicle to slide.

 - Keep an emergency winter driving kit in your car.
 See our Preparedness Kit page for more information.